US Tax Law: Everything Immigrants Need to Know

 Social Security Tax

-This tax, often called the FICA (Federal Insurance Contributions Act) tax, is a payroll tax that funds the Social Security program, which provides benefits to retirees, disabled individuals, and survivors of deceased workers.
+This tax, often called the FICA (Federal Insurance Contributions Act) tax, is a payroll tax that funds the Social Security program.
+It provides benefits to retirees, disabled individuals, and survivors of deceased workers.

 Medicare Tax

-This is another payroll tax, also known as the Hospital Insurance (HI) tax, that funds the Medicare program, which provides health insurance to individuals aged 65 and older, as well as certain younger people with disabilities.
+This is another payroll tax, also known as the Hospital Insurance (HI) tax.
+It funds the Medicare program, which provides health insurance to individuals aged 65 and older, as well as certain younger people with disabilities.

 Capital Gains Tax